CoderBit/Academy/README.md

-# Academy
-This is a coaching based website
+It is a PHP based coaching based website